California mass shooting: 6 dead, 10 injured in Sacramento

 UC Davis Medical Center received four patients from the downtown shooting, spokesperson Stephanie Winn said.
 She declined to provide their genders or conditions, referring media to police.

-Ten ambulances and 50 first responders from the Sacramento Fire Department responded to the shooting, according to Capt.
+Ten ambulances and fifty first responders from the Sacramento Fire Department responded to the shooting, according to Capt.
 Keith Wade.